ouziel-slama/zamatree/README.md

 Zamatree is completely “server agnostic” and does not require any special installation on the server as long as it is possible to upload and download files.
 Zamatree currently supports SSH servers (via `scp`) and Amazon `S3`, but the code is structured so that you can easily add other server types like Google Cloud or Azure for example.

+Given the verification with a Merkle tree, the files can only be sent in packets of two minimum.
+The set of files sent at the same time with the `zamatree upload` command is called a block.
+Each block is uniquely identified with the Merkle root generated with the files it contains.

 - [Installation](#installation)
     - [Requirement](#requirement)
     - [Quickstart](#quickstart)